 When Is Eid Ul Adha Celebrated?

 Eid ul Adha is celebrated in the last month of the lunar calendar that is Dhul Hijjah and on its 10th date.
-It continues on 11th and 12th of Dhul Hijjah as well.
+It continues on the 11th and 12th of Dhul Hijjah as well.
 But some people argue that it continues three days after the Eid ul Adha first day.

-The lunar calendar is different from the solar calendar as it depends on the sight-seeing of the moon, which is independent of international timeline Eid is celebrated on different dates in different countries.
+The lunar calendar is different from the solar calendar as it depends on the sight-seeing of the moon, which is independent of the international timeline Eid is celebrated on different dates in different countries.

 How Is Eid Ul Adha Celebrated?

 Eid ul Adha is celebrated with the religious spirit all around the world.
-It is an occasion of happiness, laughter and joy.
+It is an occasion of happiness, laughter, and joy.
 People usually spend Eid with their friends and families.
 They wear clean and neat clothes.
-And went for the Eid prayer where they pray two Rak’at salat after Imam.
+And went for the Eid prayer where they pray two Rak’ at salat after Imam.
 After which they listen to the sermon of Imam.
 When the sermon ended, they embrace each other and wishes each other Eid Mubarak.